amytakeuchi/Marketplace-price-prediction/README.md

 <img src="images/top_20_words.png?" width="600" height="300"/>

 As expected, you can find the words that specify the condition, size, and `free shipping` can be found here.
+When I visualized the word crowds of the 'item_description' by the products in different price ranges, the keyword 'new' did not show up as the most frequent keywords in some price range such as listing price in $1,000 - $1,500.
+So I decided to leave these frequent words for performing the topic modeling while assessing further stop words to remove is one step that I should go through.

 ### Feature Engineering
 I applied TFDIF to vectorize the data.